biruk741/Lab5/README.md

 ```
 At this point, due to a nested for loop, and a filter
 over n elements (in its worst case)
 inside of the nested for loop, the efficiency is n^3.
+Moving on to the rest of the algorithm, we have:

 ```java
  pairs.sort((pair1, pair2) -> {